 Get a Learner Permit in Nevada

 To legally begin practicing driving, you must obtain a Nevada instruction permit.
-The requirements to get your permit vary slightly for Nevada residents younger than and older than 18.
+The requirements to get your permit vary slightly for Nevada residents younger than and older than 18 years old.
 You can apply as soon as you turn15 ½ years old by following the steps below.

 A) Ace a Few DMV Practice Permit Tests

 When applying for an instruction permit, you must pass a knowledge test at Nevada DMV office.
 Before you apply, prepare for the exam by taking multiple online practice permit tests.
 Sample test questions cover topics you’ll find on the actual NV written permit exam.

 In addition to passing some practice tests, thoroughly study the Nevada Driver Handbook until you feel prepared enough to breeze through the actual Department of Motor Vehicles instruction permit test.

 B) Gather Required Documents and Permit Fees

 Make sure you have the following in check for your visit to the Nevada DMV office to take your vision and knowledge tests.
-If you are younger than 18, check out the Minor Affidavit and Information Sheet for even more details.
+Check out the Minor Affidavit and Information Sheet for even more details.

 - A Nevada street address

-- Acceptable proof of your identity; for teens younger than 18, this usually means a certified U.S.-issued birth certificate and your Social Security card
+- Acceptable proof of your identity; for teens, this usually means a certified U.S.-issued birth certificate and your Social Security card

-- Your completed application (with parent/guardian signature in the financial responsibility section if you are younger than 18)
+- Your completed application (with parent/guardian signature in the financial responsibility section if necessary)

 - Required licensing and testing fees*